-- ESRI Component Category Registrar-Stubs out registration functions to enable self-component category registration - ESRI .NET Code Converter-Converts projects from ArcGIS 8.x to ArcGIS 9.x - ESRI GUID Generator-Inserts a Global Unique Identifier (GUID) attribute - ESRI Automatic References-Automatically adds ArcGIS library references. - ESRI License Initializer-Automatically generates and adds license initialization code to an ArcObjects project.
+- ESRI Component Category Registrar-Stubs out registration functions to enable self-component category registration - ESRI .NET Code Converter-Converts projects from ArcGIS 8.x to ArcGIS 9.x - ESRI GUID Generator-Inserts a Global Unique Identifier (GUID) attribute

 The .NET add-ins are automatically installed during setup if a version of Visual Studio .NET 2003 is detected; the Visual Basic 6 add-ins are only installed if you select them on the install.
 Once installed the add-ins have to be registered manually using the .bat files in the Addins directory.